Learn German Easily

 Learning everyday ceases to be fun.

 It becomes a chore.

-Otherwise why do you ‘feel’ like watching a quick video first and then get back to your lesson?
 After all, the video is just 3 minutes, isn’t it?

 Only to find yourself down to six videos half an hour later, and because time is up you put off the lesson until the next day.